What is Amida Buddhism

 We are a devotional Pure Land Buddhist community with a karmic affinity to Amida Buddha.
 We take an ecumenical approach by respecting all Pure Land Buddhist traditions, although we draw on the teachings of Shandao, Honen, Shinran and Ippen in particular.
 Amida Buddhism is the phrase that we use to describe our inclusive approach to the Pure Land teachings.

-Amida Buddhism also emphasises the vulnerable and fallible nature of ordinary human beings, the centrality of the nembutsu (calling on Amida Buddha) and the necessity of connecting with a wise and loving power that is greater than ourselves.
+Amida Buddhism also emphasises the vulnerable and fallible nature of ordinary human beings, the centrality of the nembutsu (calling on Amida Buddha with gratitude and aspiration for rebirth into the Pure Land) and the necessity of connecting with a wise and loving power that is greater than ourselves.
 You will also find here guidance on establishing a daily practice, information about the structure and range of our international sangha, access to our courses and details of our online services and events.

 If, when I attain Buddhahood, sentient beings in the lands of the ten quarters who sincerely and joyfully entrust themselves to me, desire to be born in my land, and call my Name, even ten times, should not be born there, may I not attain perfect Enlightenment.